-The Living Waters Museum and the SPRF India invite young researchers interested in exploring urban waterscapes in India to apply for six short-term visual research-cum-policy-analysis fellowships.
+The Living Waters Museum, SPRF India and World Wide Fund for Nature-India invite young researchers interested in exploring urban waterscapes in India to apply for six short-term visual research-cum-policy-analysis fellowships.

 By 2050, half of our population will be living in urban and peri-urban areas.
 This will put immense pressure on available water resources across the urban space, much of which has limited infrastructure for water management.

 Flowing Rivers, focuses on understanding the dynamics of river systems.
 The fellowship adopts an interdisciplinary lens to understand the policy implications of water distribution and management on national and global water, food security, energy, and livelihoods

 seeks to understand the diversity of this challenge and address it through visual narratives, case studies and policy research.

 Saranya is a Conservation Architect.
 For over a decade, Saranya has dedicated her research efforts, and professional career to cultural heritage centred on the nexus of historic architecture and gender studies.
 Her professional experience includes medieval forts, Dravidian temples to ecclesiastical buildings anchored in community development and the culture-nature approach.